 Ride On ordered its first Gillig Advantage CNG buses in 2014 to replace the aging 40 foot Orion V/CNG buses.
 While Ride On has been a regular customer for Gillig buses for many years, Gillig only began manufacturing CNG buses shortly before this.
 Therefore, Ride On had turned to Orion and New Flyer for CNG buses prior to this order.

 Ride On has had many 35 foot Orion V buses in its fleet over the years.
 The first two 35 foot Orion Vs arrived in 1993 and had specifications very similar to the 1991 Orion Is.
 Additional Orion Vs of this length were ordered in 1996, 1998, 2001, and 2002.
-As of 2015, only the 2001-2002 model remains in service; the rest have been retired.
+All of these buses have been retired as of 2016.

 Ride On ordered its first three compressed natural gas (CNG) buses in 1996.
 These buses operated from the Gaithersburg garage for their entire careers.
 In the mid-2000s, they were renumbered to better fit in the fleet numbering scheme after the arrival of the Orion VII/CNGs.
 These buses are no longer in service.